slidify/lectureSite/lectures/02/index.md

 ## Introduction

-This is the first lecture
+This is the second lecture